About the artist

 More about me

 I was born and raised in Schenectady, New York.
 I am a graduate of Harvard College and George Washington University Law School.
 I have practiced law in both Washington and Philadelphia.
-I discovered painting in 2012 and promptly made it my full-time occupation.
+I discovered painting in 2012 and soon made it my full-time occupation.

 My paintings have been shown in numerous group shows (juried and open) at various venues, including the Philadelphia Sketch Club, The Plastic Club, The Wayne Art Center, The Athenaeum of Philadelphia, the 3rd Street Gallery, Twenty-Two Gallery, Schooner Gallery (Milbridge, ME) and others.
 I have held several solo shows at the Philadelphia Sketch Club and at the former Twenty-Two Gallery.